 Stephanie A. Sanders, Ph.D., is Associate Director of The Kinsey Institute for Research in Sex, Gender, and Reproduction, Professor of Gender Studies at Indiana University, Bloomington.
 A biopsychologist by training, she has conducted research on sexual behavior patterns related to risk for sexually transmitted infections; condom use errors and problems; sexual orientation and sexual behavior; sexual arousal in women; sex/gender differences in behavior; sex hormones and behavior; the effects of prenatal exposures to drugs and hormones on behavioral, cognitive and social development; and women’s menstrual cycling.
 She has experience writing and conducting grants funded by NICHD, NIDA, NIMH, and private funding agencies.
 She is a PI for NIH award, Barriers to Correct Condom Use (R21 HD060447-01), which aims to advance understanding of, among other factors, the role of cognitive and affective processes and condom application skills in explaining problems with condom use, particularly condom-associated erection problems (CAEP), in young, heterosexual adult men.

-Megan Simmons, MPH is a first year doctoral student of Health Behaviors and an Associate Instructor in the department of Applied Health Science at Indiana University.
+Megan Simmons, MPH is a first year doctoral candidate of Health Behaviors and an Associate Instructor in the department of Applied Health Science at Indiana University.
 Her research focus is in sexual negotiation, condom and contraceptive use, and pleasure-seeking in individuals aged 18-30.
 Prior to pursuing her Ph.D. at Indiana University, Megan worked as a Research Assistant for the Personal Responsibility Education Program (PREP) through the Missouri Department of Health and Senior Services and the University of Missouri’s Institute of Public Policy.
 Megan is pursuing applied research in public health, harm-reduction, and health education and in order to promote relationship communication and inform evidence-based sexual health interventions.

 Michael R. Covone, MSW, MPH